apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 Although his campaign hasn’t exactly been *exciting*, his positions and poll numbers have earned him official or unofficial support from the main parties and organizations on the left.
 As they say, “Divided we fall, united we vote for a pretty good candidate even if he’s kind of boring.”

 The other credible mayoral candidate on the left is also Independent: SFU director and former Vancity and MEC board member **Shauna Sylvester**.
-Although her policies are arguably more thoughtful than Stewart’s and she seems like she’d be excellent, her poll numbers have meant that endorsements have been going Stewart’s way in an effort to avoid splitting the vote – and giving the crown to the NPA’s Ken Sim.
-Based [the Oct 9 poll numbers](https://researchco.ca/2018/10/09/vancouver-october08/) though, you should feel safe voting for Shauna if you prefer her policies or want a less lefty Mayor than Stewart.
+Although her policies are arguably more thoughtful than Stewart’s and she seems like she’d be excellent, her poll numbers have led to endorsements going Stewart’s way in an effort to avoid splitting the vote – and giving the crown to the NPA’s Ken Sim.
+Based on [the Oct 9 poll numbers](https://researchco.ca/2018/10/09/vancouver-october08/) though, you should feel safe voting for Shauna if you prefer her policies, or want a less lefty Mayor than Stewart.

 For Council we also have some very strong independents. **Sarah Blyth**, for example, is very qualified and has a serious shot.
 She’s co-founder of the Overdose Prevention Society, and served two terms on Park Board.
 She’s an advocate for affordable housing, on a platform that sounds somewhere between COPE’s and Vision’s, focusing on existing renters.